charleskorn/charleskorn.github.io/_drafts/how-i-collect-telemetry-from-batect-users.md

 everyone on your team is using exactly the same version.

 However, there's a drawback hiding in the last part of that sentence: this design also means that you or one of your teammates must upgrade the wrapper script to use a new version of Batect.
-Based on both anecdotal evidence from users asking for features that already existed as well as telemetry data, I could see that many teams were not upgrading regularly.
+Based on both anecdotal evidence from users asking for features that already existed, as well as telemetry data, I could see that many teams were not upgrading regularly.
 And from telemetry data, I also knew this was happening even while users were seeing an upgrade nudge like this many hundreds of times a day: